On his flight home, a woman passenger preferred to downgrade her first-class seat and sit in coach rather than be next to a battered Mick Foley.

-On August 20th, 1995, Kawasaki Stadium would host the first-ever eight-man single-elimination deathmatch tournament that would determine what is known amongst fans as the "King Of The Deathmatch."
+On August 20th, 1995, Kawasaki Stadium hosted the first-ever eight-man single-elimination deathmatch tournament that determined what is known amongst fans as the "King Of The Deathmatch."

 Watch Mick Foley (as Cactus Jack) Promise Much Pain to Shouji Nakamaki:

-The King of the Deathmatch tournament (winners in blood-red).
+The King of the Deathmatch tournament (winners in red).

 - Tiger Jeet Singh vs. Mr. Gannosuke (barbed wire barricade match)